 What does ToFu content do?

 ToFu content doesn’t just answer your readers’ questions, it invites them to get to know your brand and suggests solutions to their problems.
-The best ToFu content entertains, educates, and inspires its readers to take an action.

 Here’s how seven SaaS companies did just that: